AlphaGo versus Lee Sedol: Previous victory against Fan Hui

 AlphaGo defeated European champion Fan Hui, a 2 dan professional, 5–0 in October 2015, the first time an AI had beaten a human professional player at the game on a full-sized board without a handicap.
-Some commentators stressed the gulf between Fan and Lee, who is ranked 9 dan professional.
-Computer programs Zen and Crazy Stone have previously defeated human players ranked 9 dan professional with handicaps of four or five stones.
-Canadian AI specialist Jonathan Schaeffer, commenting after the win against Fan, compared AlphaGo with a "child prodigy" that lacked experience, and considered, "the real achievement will be when the program plays a player in the true top echelon."
-He then believed that Lee would win the match in March 2016.
-Hajin Lee, a professional Go player and the International Go Federation's secretary-general, commented that she was "very excited" at the prospect of an AI challenging Lee, and thought the two players had an equal chance of winning.
+Some commentators stressed the gulf between Fan and the much higher-ranked Lee, a 9 dan professional.
+Computer programs Zen and Crazy Stone had previously defeated 9 dan professional players only with large handicaps of four or five stones.
+Canadian AI specialist Jonathan Schaeffer, commenting after the win against Fan, compared AlphaGo with a "child prodigy" that lacked experience, and judged that "the real achievement will be when the program plays a player in the true top echelon."
+He believed that Lee would win the match in March 2016.

 In the aftermath of his match against AlphaGo, Fan Hui noted that the game had taught him to be a better player and to see things he had not previously seen.
 By March 2016, Wired reported that his ranking had risen from 633 in the world to around 300.

 Preparation

 Go experts found errors in AlphaGo's play against Fan, particularly relating to a lack of awareness of the entire board.
 Before the game against Lee, it was unknown how much the program had improved its game since its October match.
 AlphaGo's original training dataset started with games of strong amateur players from internet Go servers, after which AlphaGo trained by playing against itself for tens of millions of games.

+Hajin Lee, a professional Go player and the International Go Federation's secretary-general, commented that she was "very excited" at the prospect of an AI challenging Lee, and thought the two players had an equal chance of winning.